feathersui/feathersui-starling/documentation/help/markdown/layout-group.md

 ## The Basics

-Let's start by creating a `LayoutGroup` and adding it to the display list:
+First, let's create a `LayoutGroup` container and add it to the display list:

 ``` code
 var group:LayoutGroup = new LayoutGroup();